woutersf/MauticEmailSupressionBundle/README.md

 > **⚠️ WARNING: IN DEVELOPMENT VERSION**
 > This plugin is currently too early for **BETA** and under active development.
 The work is not finished yet and may contain security leaks and the such.
 Features may change, and there may be bugs or incomplete functionality.
 Use at your own risk and certainly not in production environments.

 A comprehensive plugin for managing email suppression dates in Mautic.
-Define blackout periods when emails should not be sent to specific segments and campaigns, with an intuitive calendar interface for date selection.
+Define blackout periods when emails should not be sent to specific emails and campaigns, with an intuitive calendar interface for date selection.

 ## Overview

 The Mautic Email Suppression Bundle allows marketers to create suppression lists with specific dates when emails should be blocked.
-Link these lists to segments and campaigns to prevent email sends during holidays, company events, maintenance windows, or any other blackout periods.
+Link these lists to emails and campaigns to prevent email sends during holidays, company events, maintenance windows, or any other blackout periods.

 ![Suppression List Overview](Assets/img/supression%20list%20overview.png)